marcinadd/projecty-web/README.md

 And for those who do not have a server,
 Projecty will be available on the hosted server completely for free (in the future).

+## Warning v2.0
+This version uses an authentication system which becomes deprecated now.
+It is compatible with Vue.js and Android version, however differences in user authentication made it **incompatible with Angular version**.
+Only version v2.0 will be updated.
+You can find it at the branch [rest-2.0](https://github.com/marcinadd/projecty-web/tree/rest-2.0).
+It uses Keycloak for identify management.

 ## Note
 The app has been divided into two separate projects.
 You can find front-end based on Vue at [projecty-web-front-end](https://github.com/marcinadd/projecty-web-front-end).
+You can find Android version at [projecty-android](https://github.com/marcinadd/projecty-android).

 ## Getting Started
 ### Via Docker